 We also do not include any environment variable to cover the user of shoutrrr notifications as the choice of method is left to the end user.
 Should you decide to use it, please adapt the following additional content for your environment: section as needed based on the list of available notification services (environment variables for API keys and such are recommended):

-Although we are not describing how to set reverse proxy configurations for those, in the further configuration steps we will rely on the following two urls for those services:
+Although we are not describing how to set reverse proxy configurations for those, in the further configuration steps, we will rely on the following two URLs for those services:

 Docker Socket Proxy